kescob0825/TaidX/Deliverable2.md

 Before submitting your Sprint deliverables, make sure to check the following items:

-- [ ] This document is complete and well-formatted.
+- [X] This document is complete and well-formatted.
-- [ ] Your software is on the master branch on GitHub, it is tested and compiles/runs.
+- [X] Your software is on the master branch on GitHub, it is tested and compiles/runs.
-- [ ] Your document is on your GitHub repository.
+- [X] Your document is on your GitHub repository.
-- [ ] Read the Kickoff Document again to ensure you followed all instructions.
+- [X] Read the Kickoff Document again to ensure you followed all instructions.
-- [ ] User Stories that were not completed have been moved to the next Sprint’s backlog.
+- [X] User Stories that were not completed have been moved to the next Sprint’s backlog.
-- [ ] Quality Policies are up-to-date and accurate.
+- [X] Quality Policies are up-to-date and accurate.
-- [ ] Individual Sprint Surveys have been submitted (one per team member).
+- [X] Individual Sprint Surveys have been submitted (one per team member).
+    - [X] Team member Jedi
+    - [X] Team member Edwin
+    - [X] Team member Karl
+    - [X] Team member Jimmy
-    - [ ] Team member 1
+    - [X] Team member Andrew
-    - [ ] Team member 2
+    - [X] Team member Mohammed
-- [ ] The original template has been copied for the next Sprint (except for the last Sprint).
+- [X] The original template has been copied for the next Sprint (except for the last Sprint).
-- [ ] New User Stories for the next Sprint are added and well-defined.
+- [X] New User Stories for the next Sprint are added and well-defined.

 #### For the next Sprint:
 - [ ] New User Stories have acceptance tests and initial tasks.